conneroisu/cpre281-finalproj/README.md

 endmodule
 ```

-Another example of this is the sign extender module that is used to extend the sign of a 16 bit number to a 32 bit number.
+Another example of this is the sign extender module that is used to extend the sign of a 16-bit number to a 32-bit number.

 ```verilog
 module signextender (